faucetsdn/daq/schemas/udmi/README.md

 ### State Message

-* See note below about 'State status' fields.
+* See notes below about 'State status' fields.
+* There is an implicit minimum update interval of _one second_ applied to state updates, and it is considered an error to update device state more often than that.
+* `last_config` should be the timestamp _from_ the `timestamp` field of the last successfully parsed `config` message.

 ### Config Message

-* The `report_interval_ms` field represents a periodic trigger for the device sending a `pointset` message.
-If undefined then the system should only use `cov_increment` based updates instead (if defined).
+* `max_update_ms`: Maximum time betwen telemetry updates.
+The system should proactively send an update often enough to make sure it happens before this time.
+Typically, this means that the entire necessary data set can be sent perodically at this interval.
+* `min_update_ms`: Minimum time between point updates.
+Updates that happen faster than this time (e.g. due to _cov_ events) should be coalessed so that only the most recent update is sent.
+* `force_value`: Override value for a point to be used during diagnostics and diagnosis.
+Should override any operational values, but not override alarm conditions.
+* `min_loglevel`: Indicates the minimum loglevel for reporting log messages below which log entries should not be sent.
+See note below for a description of the level value.

 ### Logentry Message

-* See note below about 'Logentry entries' fields.
+* See notes below about 'logentry entries' fields.

 ### State status and logentry entries fields

-The State and Logentry messages both have very similar `status` and `entries` sub-fields, respectively.
+The State and Logentry messages both have `status` and `entries` sub-fields, respectivly, that follow the same structure.
 * State `status` entries represent 'sticky' conditions that persist until the situation is cleared, e.g. "device disconnected".
+* A `statuses` entry is a map of 'sticky' conditions that are keyed on a value that can be used to manage updates by a particular (device dependent) subsystem.
 * Logentry `entries` fields are transitory event that happen, e.g. "connection failed".
-* Both `status` and `entries` fields are arrays, allowing multiple updates to be included.
+* The log `entries` field is an array that can be used to collaesce multiple log updates into one message.
-* Config parse errors should be represented as a system-level device state status entry.
+* Config parse errors should be represented as a system-level device state `status` entry.
 * The `message` field sould be a one-line representation of the triggering condition.
 * The `detail` field can be multi-line and include more detail, e.g. a complete program stack-trace.
 * The `category` field is a device-specific representation of which sub-system the message comes from.
 In a Java environment, for example, it would be the fully qualified path name of the Class triggering the message.
-* The status `timestamp` field should be the timestamp the condition was triggered, or most recently updated.
-It might be different than the top-level message `timestamp` if the condition is not checked often, or is sticky until it's cleared.
+* A `status` or `statuses` `timestamp` field should be the timestamp the condition was triggered, or most recently updated.
+It might be different than the top-level message `timestamp` if the condition is not checked often or is sticky until it's cleared.
-* A logentry `timestamp` field is the time that the event occured.
+* A logentry `entries` `timestamp` field is the time that the event occured, which is potentially different than the top-level `timestamp` field (which is when the log was sent).
 * The status `level` should conform to the numerical [Stackdriver LogEntry](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#logseverity) levels.
 The `DEFAULT` value of 0 is not allowed (lowest value is 100, maximum 800).